 • The Romantic Love stage often feels so good that you want it to last forever.
 In fact, you expect it to last forever!
 In a new job or a new love, everything seems perfect at first.
 When you see things that you don’t like, you might deny or at least minimize them.
 You tend to go above and beyond what is required or expected.
 You feel energized, alive, and filled with new dreams.
 In romantic relationships, your heart is filled with love and you know that this person loves you.
 You both find many ways to show your love.
 When you’re apart, you are thinking of one another.
 Everything feels right.
 Some people feel a sense of finally ‘being home’ or of being ‘complete’, feeling alive and connected.

-• Getting to “we” seems like a given for newlyweds: You’ve planned the wedding together, tied the knot in front of friends and family, earned the marriage license that proves the two of you are an official legal entity.
-Yet experts say it’s important to make a concerted effort to heighten and reinforce this new sense of oneness — and then to guard and protect it.
-“It’s so important that couples form their own new, separate union together,” says Claudia Arp, who with her husband, David, founded Marriage Alive International and co-authored marriage books including 10 Great Dates to Energize Your Marriage.”
+• Getting to “we” seems like a given for newlyweds: You’ve planned the wedding together, tied the knot, proving you two are an official legal entity.
+Yet experts say it’s important to make a concerted effort to reinforce this sense of oneness.
+And then you need to guard and protect it.
+“It’s important that couples form their own new union together,” says Claudia Arp, who with her husband, David, founded Marriage Alive International.

-“But we see a lot of husbands and wives who never, ever re-prioritize their relationship after marriage.
+“But we see a lot of husbands and wives who never re-prioritize their relationship after marriage.
 They’re still entwined with their family of origin, putting their parents and siblings first.
-Or they’ve been on their own for years and don’t realize that their friends or job or other interests no longer take precedence.
-You need to be able to say ‘My spouse comes first.’
+Or they’ve been on their own for years and don’t realize their friends, job or other interests no longer take precedence.
+You need to say, ‘My spouse comes first.’
 Yes, you love and respect your parents.
 And you still get together with your friends.
 But this is your anchor relationship.
 If you establish this now, it will be easier to hold on to when life becomes more complicated later in your marriage.”
-(Sari Harrar and Rita DeMaria, from “7 Stages of Marriage” from chapter “8 Ways to Forge a Sense of We”)
+(Sari Harrar and Rita DeMaria)

-• A crucial task facing couples in the first few years of marriage is developing an identity as a couple.
-In part, couples have to define “who is in” and “who is out” of their relationship. … After newlyweds define who they are as a couple, they next must face a long list of decisions about how roles and duties will be divided up.
+• A crucial task facing couples in the first years of marriage is developing an identity as a couple.
+Couples have to define “who is in” and “who is out” of their relationship. … After newlyweds define who they are as a couple, they next must face a long list of decisions about how roles and duties will be divided up.
 This is a challenging task that requires honest communication so a couple can work together on the best solutions.
-The couples who come out of this stage the strongest are the ones who develop a clear and stable sense of “us” so they can approach life as a team.
-(Scott Stanley, from the Marriage Partnership article, “Now and Forever”)
+The couples who come out of this stage the strongest are the ones who develop a clear and stable sense of “us” so they approach life as a team.
+(Scott Stanley)

 • “Too often when the children leave the nest, couples move from a child-focused marriage to an activity-focused marriage,” Claudia Arp said.
 “Community or church activities may now take up the time and energy formerly devoted to your children.
 Kids were buffers and unfortunately, these activities may still be buffers to a mutual partnership marriage.
 “Couples need to make the transition to a partner-focused relationship.”
 (From the article, “When the Kids Fly the Coop” by Linda Wessling, published in the Fifty Plus Advocate)

 • Our marriages are never static; they are always changing —either growing or withering. …Oneness in marriage gives the picture of two persons joining their lives to form a marriage team— growing in intimacy in all areas, enjoying one another completely.
 Any help we offer our mate helps our team.
 Any pain, hurt, insult, any lack of support or faithfulness, any failure to help our mate will reflect back on our team.
-(From the book, “The Marriage Track” by Dave and Claudia Arp)
+(Dave and Claudia Arp)

 • We’ve all heard jokes about marriage ruining a perfectly good relationship.
 And it might even feel like that in your own relationship or in that of someone you care about.
 Why does something that starts out feeling so good seem to go downhill once you take that step of commitment?
 One reason is that relationships go through predictable stages, although the intensity may vary from person to person and couple to couple.
 You may notice that relationships with friends, a boss, a job, or an adopted child may follow a similar pattern; everything seems wonderful and then the “honeymoon” is over.